 I specialize in ancient philosophy with a focus on the famously fraught relationship between Aristotle’s scientific theory and his scientific practice.
-In my dissertation, which I am completing under the supervision of Benjamin Morison and Hendrik Lorenz at Princeton, I show that Aristotle’s Physics and the Posterior Analytics—commonly thought to be some of Aristotle’s most difficult, frustrating, and unsatisfying texts—are in fact organized in a compelling way around a philosophically interesting project: getting sciences going.
-See my Research Page for more information.
+In my dissertation, which I am completing under the supervision of Benjamin Morison and Hendrik Lorenz at Princeton, I show that Aristotle’s Physics and the Posterior Analytics—commonly thought to be some of Aristotle’s most difficult, frustrating, and unsatisfying texts—are in fact organized in a compelling way around a philosophically interesting project: science-building.
+See my Research Page for more.

-Originally from Switzerland, I completed a BA in Literae Humaniores and a BPhil in Philosophy—both at the University of Oxford—before coming to Princeton in 2015.
+I completed a BA in Literae Humaniores and a BPhil in Philosophy—both at the University of Oxford—before coming to Princeton in 2015.
 You can find my CV here.
 When not doing philosophy, I enjoy traveling, hiking, and taking pictures of animals.
-You can find some of my recent favorites dotted around this website (with more photos here).
+You can find some of my favorites dotted around this website (with more photos here).